BaraaZ95/Bayut-scraper/README.md

 scrapy crawl bayut_spider
 ```
 Note:
-If you want to write the data to mongodb, enter your mongodb connection and db info in the settings.py file
+- If you want to write the data to mongodb, enter your mongodb connection and db info in the settings.py file
+- Example of the output is in output.json file